Floorp-Projects/Floorp/js/src/doc/build.rst

 .. note::

-   **Note**: If you are on Mac and baldrdash fails to compile with something similar to
+   If you are on Mac and baldrdash fails to compile with something similar to

    ::